octopx-digital/choose-london/README.md

 mysql -h localhost -u <user> -p <password> <database name> < db_chooselondon.sql
 ```

 After importing database content to local database application, it is necessary to configure PHP credentials to connect to your database.
 Into the folder <code>includes</code> exists a file called <code>env-sample.php</code>.
-Copy or rename this file to <code>env.php</code>
+Copy or rename this file to <code>env.php</code>:

 ```
-cp env-sample.php env.php
+cd includes; cp env-sample.php env.php
 ```

 Edit <code>env.php</code>, including the correct credentials of your database application.